standstaff/docs2/_gd/feat/PronType.md

 shortdef: 'pronominal type'
 udver: '2'
 ---
-Currently there are three pronominal types used in the Scottish Gaelic treebank.
+Currently there are four pronominal types used in the Scottish Gaelic treebank.

 ### <a name="Art">`Art`</a>: article